Skip to content

 Some Bay Area renters get caught off guard when they try to transition to buying a home.
 They’re surprised by all of the upfront costs that come with a home purchase.

-Take closing costs for example.
-Here in the San Francisco Bay Area, closing costs can quickly add up to thousands of dollars.
+In a pricey real estate market like ours, closing costs can add up to thousands of dollars.
 And unless you use a zero-down mortgage program like the VA loan, you’ll probably have to make a down payment as well.

 While you’re at it, you might want to create a basic housing budget.
 It doesn’t have to be complex.
 Just take a close look at your monthly earnings versus your recurring expenses, and work down from there.

-The idea here is to go into the house hunting process with some idea what you can afford to spend each month on a mortgage payment.
-Putting a budget on paper will also help you figure out how much money you need to save.
-So the two go hand in hand.
+The idea here is to go into the house-hunting process with some idea what you can afford to spend each month on a mortgage payment.
+This process will also help you figure out how much money you need to save.

 2. Calculate the full cost of homeownership.

 In fact, a typical monthly mortgage payment consists of four different components.
-They’re often referred to as PITI, for the letters they start with:
+They’re often referred to as “PITI” based on the first letters of each component.

 • Principal amount borrowed